EUROLEAGUE FRAMEWORK AGREEMENT (EFA)

 Yes, the club must provide each player with a detailed monthly record of payments in accordance with the terms of the contract, which includes gross and net payment, taxes and social security contributions, if any.

 Can I stop practicing and playing games in case my salary is overdue?
-When am I able to terminate my contract in case of overdue payables?
+When am I able to terminate my contract?